Linux-RISC/Reanimator/alpha_systems.md

 set ewa0_protocols bootp
 boot ewa0
 ```
-- if you want to go fast avoiding configuration, run on SRM:<br>
+- if you want to load a different file, run on SRM:<br>

 ```
 set ewa0_protocols bootp